aqibero/zimbra/README.md

 ![Preference](/images/zimbra_change_password_screen.png)

-- [X] Set your new password in MS Outlook Account settings
+- [X] Set your new password in MS Outlook Account settings as well.